Lodour/Lab-Advisor/README.md

 # Lab-Advisor
-Laboratory Advisor for Colleges and Universities.
+Laboratory Manager for Colleges and Universities.